 - iron supplements

 - high-fiber foods, such as bran flakes, fiber bars, and fiber drinks

 - foods high in iodine

 - soy-based foods

-In general, the best diet for a person with hypothyroidism contains plenty of fruits, vegetables, filling proteins, healthy fats and a moderate amount of healthful carbohydrates.
+In general, the best diet for a person with hypothyroidism contains plenty of fruits, vegetables, filling proteins, healthy fats, and moderate amounts of healthy carbohydrates.

 - Breakfast: Scrambled eggs with salmon

 - Lunch: A salad with grilled shrimp

-- Dinner: A beef stir-fry with vegetables and brown rice
+- Dinner: A black bean and vegetable stir-fry with brown rice

 - Lunch: A grilled chicken salad topped with pumpkin seeds

 - Dinner: Baked salmon with roasted vegetables

 - Breakfast: An omelet with mushrooms and zucchini

 - Lunch: Bean soup with a whole wheat or gluten-free roll.

-- Dinner: Beef fajitas with corn tortillas, peppers, and onions
+- Dinner: Shrimp fajitas with corn tortillas, peppers, and onions

 - Dinner: Roasted chicken with quinoa and broccoli

 - Lunch: Tuna salad lettuce cups with whole wheat or gluten-free crackers

 - Dinner: A grilled steak with baked sweet potato and a side salad

 - Dinner: Pan-fried crab cakes with brown rice and vegetables

 - Breakfast: A frittata with vegetables

 - Dinner: Grilled shrimp skewers with bell peppers and pineapple

-People with hypothyroidism may find that they gain weight more easily than people without the condition.
-This is because hypothyroidism can reduce metabolism.
+People with hypothyroidism may gain weight more easily than people without the condition.
+This is because hypothyroidism can slow metabolism.

 In addition, regular moderate- to high-intensity aerobic exercise and strength training can help boost metabolism and promote weight loss.
 Staying active can also improve levels of energy and the quality of sleep.